1.2 Changes to the product or its packaging

 This special arrangement does not apply to the accession countries Malta and Cyprus.

 If a pharmaceutical product has been marketed in the latter countries with the manufacturer’s consent, their intellectual property rights are basically exhausted and they can only oppose the product’s import into other EU Member States according to general principles (see in particular 1.2 above).

-1.5 Possible effects of BREXIT
+1.5 Effects of BREXIT